aazaff/teachPaleobiology/LabExercise2.md

 #### Step 6

-Now that you have plotted the PCA, it should be obvious that the specimens cluster into 4 distinct groups based on their morphology - presumably this means that there are four different species in the data set.
+Now that you have plotted the PCA, it should be obvious that the specimens cluster into three distinct morphologic groups based on their morphology - presumably this means that there are three different species in the data set.
+Though, remember, there can be other sources of morphologic variation.

 #### Part II Questions - Subsection 2